Booking travel can be confusing, and it seems like the prices are always changing. How can you get the best deal?

 Ray Hourani, director of travel air operations at AAA Northeast, shares pointers on how to best fly the friendly skies.

-Does the time you book a flight matter?
+In general, does the time you book a flight matter?

 Yes and no. “There are certain times when prices do drop,” said Hourani.
 There’s usually a fair dip in prices between the end of January through the first week of March, so you may want to use this time to take advantage of international summer flights.